 Corriemulzie Burn was chosen for its combination of catchment and head (the drop of altitude over the scheme length).
 The hydro resource figures are informed by technical assumptions made by two independent hydro consultants, Dulas and Highland Eco Design.
 The estimated output is 311 MWh per year.
 The water resource figures are approved and now fully consented by SEPA.

-The hydro scheme will be a run of river scheme using water from the Corriemulzie Burn and one of its tributaries with an installed capacity of 100 kW.
-The two intakes will draw water from the river and convey it via a buried pipeline (the penstock) to a powerhouse below the Corriemulzie Falls.
-The turbine in the powerhouse will generate electricity for export to the national grid.
-Water will be returned to the river via a short tailrace pipe.
+The hydro scheme is a run of river scheme using water from the Corriemulzie Burn and one of its tributaries with an installed capacity of 100 kW.
+The two intakes draw water from the river and convey it via a buried pipeline (the penstock) to a powerhouse below the Corriemulzie Falls.
+The turbine in the powerhouse generates electricity for export to the national grid.
+Water is returned to the river via a short tailrace pipe.
 The amount of electricity generated at any one time will depend on the flow of the river.
-A compensation flow, as required by SEPA, will protect the ecology of the river system.
+A compensation flow, as required by SEPA, protects the ecology of the river system.

 The default arrangement is for all the electricity to be exported to the local grid and for the society to receive the market value which comprises a mix of wholesale value plus secured government incentive payments.
 The feed in tariff payments (FiTs) for our project are locked in at 19.72p per kWh and are index linked to RPI.
 They are payable for the first 20 years of the scheme.